santiment/sanbase2/docs/user-triggers-api.md

 #### Example settings structure for `wallet_movement`

-This signal is the successor of `eth_wallet`.
+This alert is the successor of `eth_wallet`.
 It allows for a wider variety of blockchains and operations.

 The following blockchains are supported, identifier by `infrastructure`: